hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

 If you are like me, you are a veteran Java developer for more than a decade.
 You are bored of writing boiler plate Java code year after year.
 The only Java changes you heard in a decade are Java version changes every four years or so.

-If you have been to hackactons or Startupweekends, you can see Ruby on Rails developers, AngularJS developers hack away building full stack web apps in couple of hours.
-In contrast as a Java developer you are still trying to create the folder structure for a traditional Java/J2EE application.
+If you have been to Hackathons or Startupweekends, you have seen Ruby on Rails developers, AngularJS developers, Python developers hack away building full stack web apps in couple of hours.
+In contrast, as a Java developer you are still trying to create the folder structure for a traditional Java/J2EE application.
 How do you compete when your core skillset, Java in a JVM environment is such a big disadvantage?

 ### New Kid on the block